EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

 ## Using Tap Actions

-The `flex-table-card` supports the same tap actions as many other Home Assistant cards, namely the `tap_action`, `hold_action`, and the `double_tap_action`.
+The `flex-table-card` supports the same tap actions as many other Home Assistant cards, namely `tap_action`, `hold_action`, and `double_tap_action`.
 In addition, it supports the `edit_action` which will be covered below.

 The use of Actions in Home Assistant is described [here](https://www.home-assistant.io/dashboards/actions/).
+The behavior of the `flex-table-card` is similar to that of the cards mentioned in the list.

+When a column has been configured for actions, the cells of that column will change color when a mouse hovers over them.

+Note that the default size of cells may be too small to be accurately controlled with finger touches.
+You can use CSS to increase the size of cells, as shown in some of the examples below.

 ### Calling the `more-info` Action using `tap_action`

-To perform the `more-info` Action when a single column in a `flex-table-card` is tapped, you can use a card definition like below.
-When a row in the Temperature column is tapped, a More Info popup will be displayed.
+To perform the `more-info` Action when a cell in a configured column in `flex-table-card` is tapped, you can use a card definition like below.
+Here, when a row in the Temperature column is tapped, a More Info popup will be displayed.

 (Alternatively, you can set `clickable=true` on the entire card to perform the `more-info` Action on all columns of the card.)